mcornick/clilol/docs/clilol_update_account.md

 ---
 ## clilol update account

-update information about your account
+Update information about your account

 ### Synopsis